-- neighbourhood to national security
+- neighbourhood to national security.

-In engaging with these themes, the Institute seeks to develop and utilise innovative methods that are able to shine new lights on the particular issues that arise.
+In engaging with these themes, the Institute seeks to develop and utilise innovative methods that are able to shine new light on the particular issues that arise.
 Adopting an interdisciplinary approach will allow us to develop new insights, evidence and knowledge about these issues.

 Our Research Institute will act as both an incubator for existing research activity and collaborations and as an accelerator for those emerging within our research areas.
 We have identified a number of problems within our research themes which would benefit from additional study.

 While sustaining existing areas of excellence we see opportunities for growth in researching the following issues: